 Here is a detailed guide on how to be a frontend developer and become skilled at your job:

-1. Pursue Technical Education
+- Pursue Technical Education

-2. Learn HTML, CSS & JavaScript
+- Learn HTML, CSS & JavaScript

-3. Practice Coding
+- Practice Coding

-4. Gain Understanding of Frameworks
+- Gain Understanding of Frameworks

-5. Master Relevant Tools and Technologies
+- Master Relevant Tools and Technologies

-6. Hone Your Skills
+- Hone Your Skills

-7. Work on Hands-on Projects
+- Work on Hands-on Projects

-8. Build an Impressive Portfolio
+- Build an Impressive Portfolio

-9. Expand Your Network
+- Expand Your Network

-10. Apply for a Job or Internship
+- Apply for a Job or Internship

-1. Pursue Technical Education
+Step 1: Pursue Technical Education

 You don’t need a specific degree or qualification to pursue frontend development and make a career in this field.
-However, it’s essential to educate yourself and gain a fair understanding of fundamentals of frontend development.
+However, it’s essential to educate yourself and gain a fair understanding of the fundamentals of frontend development.
 Take an online frontend development course to learn programming languages, frameworks, and other advanced concepts.

 Make sure to choose a reliable and extensive training program that offers hands-on experience and job assistance.
 Some companies and hiring managers look for candidates with a certification or degree in the field.
 An equivalent degree would also suffice, but you must have technical proficiency.

-2. Learn HTML, CSS & JavaScript
+Step 2: Learn HTML, CSS & JavaScript

-The next step is to master the three major frontend programming languages– HTML, CSS, and JavaScript.
+The next step is to master the three major frontend programming languages - HTML, CSS, and JavaScript.
 You can’t even imagine being a frontend developer without proficiency in these languages, as they are the building blocks of frontend development.

 Learn the syntax, uses, features, and implementation of the three, as this knowledge will come in handy while designing a website.
 To acquire programming skills, you can opt for a free learning platform or join a paid course.

-HyperText Markup Language (HTML) is concerned with designing the structure of a website.
+HTML - HyperText Markup Language (HTML) is concerned with designing the structure of a website.
 Developers use HTML to tell the browser how a particular website should appear.
 For this, they must know how to create web page layouts and use common HTML tags.

-Cascading Style Sheets (CSS) is used to style different elements on a web page.
+CSS - Cascading Style Sheets (CSS) is used to style different elements on a web page.
 Whether it’s text size, images, font, or color, developers use CSS to write them.
 As a frontend developer, you must master CSS frameworks as they help you improve your productivity and produce better results.

-This client-side programming language makes a website interactive through videos, animations, maps, audio, etc. It enhances the functionality of a website by connecting frontend elements to the backend and database.
+JavaScript - This client-side programming language makes a website interactive through videos, animations, maps, audio, etc. It enhances the functionality of a website by connecting frontend elements to the backend and database.

-3. Practice Coding
+Step 3: Practice Coding

 Make sure to practice coding continuously to become an expert in coding.
 This will be your chance to dig deeper into different concepts and get a strong hold on them.
 Understand the tricks of writing code efficiently and quickly as a professional developer.